michaelyatco/choredoor/ChoreDoorMaster.md

 }
 ```

-Task: The all-important `playDoor()` function has been written but the question now is where in our __script.js__ file should this function be called?
+Task: The all-important `playDoor()` function has been written but the question now is where in your __script.js__ file should this function be called?
 If the `numClosedDoors` variable decreases, that means that a door has been opened.
 The three `door.onclick` functions are where a door is opened.
 At the bottom of each event, call the `playDoor()` function.

 Hint:
 ```js